MW 70x30 / N38 - neodymium magnet

 - They are highly resistant to demagnetization by external magnetic sources,

-- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+- Key role in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these devices have the potential to be problematic in medical diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis after entering the body.

 Neodymium magnets are primarily characterized by their significant internal force.
 They attract to each other, and any object that comes in their way will be affected.